district0x/district-server-smart-contracts/README.md

 Returns contract's instance.
 If provided address, it will create instance related to given address

 #### <a name="contract-call">`contract-call [contract-key method & args]`
-Same as you call [cljs-web3](https://github.com/district0x/cljs-web3) contract-call function, except for contract-key it's enough to pass just keyword (e.g `:my-contract`) or tuple, if you want contract at specific address
+Same as you call [cljs-web3](https://github.com/district0x/cljs-web3) contract-call function, except for contract-key you can pass following:
+* keyword (e.g `:my-contract``)
-(e.g `[:my-contract "0x575262e80edf7d4b39d95422f86195eb4c21bb52"]`)
+* tuple: keyword + address, for contract at specific address (e.g `[:my-contract "0x575262e80edf7d4b39d95422f86195eb4c21bb52"]`)
+* tuple: keyword + keyword, to use ABI from first contract and address from second contract (e.g `[:my-contract :my-other-contract]`)

 #### <a name="deploy-smart-contract!">`deploy-smart-contract! [contract-key opts]`
 Deploys contract to the blockchain.
 Returns contract object and also stores new address in internal state.
 `opts:`